Blueberry Yogurt Pancakes

 - In a large bowl, whisk together the eggs, yogurt, milk and vanilla.

 - Add the dry ingredients to the wet ingredients in batches until just incorporated, do not over mix.
-(Depending on your yogurt brand, you may need to add extra splash of milk if the batter it too thick.)
+(Depending on your yogurt brand you may need to add an extra splash of milk if the batter is too thick.
+If you are using Greek yogurt it will create an extra-thick batter so you will need to add additional milk.)

 - Heat a griddle or pan to medium heat, add a knob of butter, and then pour 1/4 cup of batter onto pan.
 Dollop with blueberries and then cook until the top bubbles and bubbles pop to form holes on the surface, then flip and cook until golden brown on both sides.